schr0841/cnn_group_project/README.md

 Ensemble methods are a powerful tool in machine learning, often used in practice to achieve higher performance and more reliable predictions.

+## Ensemble validation set - figure out why only 1 epoch / why validation accuracy so low

+The test_steps parameter in the call to model.evaluate is currently evaluating to 1, so that is why there is only 1 epoch.
+It seems to be related to the data generator function that we are using - when this parameter was manually increased to 10, a warning was obtained that said the input ran out of data.

+## Confusing Github Error

+!(github_error.png)

 cm_categorical.png